tschwemmer/MenidiaOA/README.md

 # MenidiaOA
-All data analysis and writeup associated with menidia OA work including ionocytes and Pcrit.
+All data analysis and write-up associated with Menidia OA work, including ionocytes and Pcrit.
 Starting September of 2021.